Geotab/kafka-connect-gcs-source-connector/README.md

-# Kafka-Connect-GCS-Source-Connector
-Geotab Kafka Connect GCS source connector
+# Geotab Kafka Connect GCS Source Connector

- What is this csv source connector does:
+What does this csv source connector do:
-1. Designed and developed based on open-sourced kafka-connect framework
+1. Designed and developed based on open-sourced kafka-connect framework.
-2. Load csv files from Google Cloud Storage Buckets to Kafka with scalability and reliability
+2. Load csv files from Google Cloud Storage Buckets to Kafka with scalability and reliability.

-Benefits from open sourcing this:
-1. contribute to the kafka opensource community
-2. get feedback from the developers in the community and enhance the codebase
-3. Geotab branding in Big Data Technologies

-### Introduction
+## Introduction

 This Kafka Connect GCS source connector provides the capability to read csv files from a GCS bucket
 - Each new file pushed into the bucket will be monitored by Google Pub/Sub service